RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

+\begin{example} To see how universal and existential specifications work together to describe a function's behavior, consider a function \textsf{randB(x)} which is intended to return some integer between 0 and its argument \textsf{x}.
+We can write a universal specification requiring all return values to be within the desired bound: \textsf{ax}$_\forall$ \textsf{randB}($x$) \{$0 < x$\} \{$0 \le \rho < x$\}.
+This does not, however, \textit{guarantee} every value in this range is possible.
+To express this requirement, we reify the choice of the random value using an existential specification: \textsf{ax}$_\exists$ \textsf{randB}($x$) [$c$] \{$0 < x \land 0 \le c < x$\} \{$\rho = c$\}. \autoref{fig:FunImplEx} lists a variety of possible \textsf{randB} implementations; the first implementation is compatible with the aforementioned universal specification and the third definition is compatible with the existential specification, but only the middle one satisfies both.
+Note how $c$ acts as a ghost variable which constrains the choice of the random number.
+Thus, when reasoning about a client of \textsf{randB}, we can select a concrete value for $c$ that forces the desired result. \end{example}

+Equipped with a context of existential specifications $S_\exists \in \mathcal{N} \rightarrow \mathit{FE}$ , we characterize the set of behaviors a program \emph{must} exhibit under every $\exists$-compatible implementation context via an underapproximate semantics for \FunImp{} programs.
+The judgements of this semantics are denoted as $S_\exists\; \vdash \sigma, p \productive \Sigma$, which reads as: under context $S_\exists$ and initial state $\sigma$, the program $p$ will produce at least one final state in the set of states $\Sigma$.
 The evaluation rules of this semantics are given in \autoref{fig:ProductivityRules}.
 Most of the rules in \autoref{fig:ProductivityRules} adapt the \FunImp{} evaluation rules to account for the fact that commands now produce \emph{sets} of states from an initial state.
-The productivity rule for sequences, \textsc{ESeq$_\exists$}, for example, states that $c_2$ produces a final state corresponding to every state in the set produced by $c_1$.
-The rule for function calls, \textsc{ECall$_\exists$}, is the most interesting; it \emph{chooses} one of the existential behaviors guaranteed by the existential specification of a function and produces a \emph{set} of final states for every return value consistent with that choice.
+For example, the evaluation rule for sequences, \textsc{ESeq$_\exists$}, states that $s_2$ produces a final state corresponding to every state in the set produced by $s_1$.
+The rule for function calls, \textsc{ECall$_\exists$}, is the most interesting: it \emph{chooses} one of the behaviors guaranteed by the existential specification of a function and produces a \emph{set} of final states for every return value consistent with that choice.

-\begin{example} Consider a relaxed version of \textsf{RandB} called \textsf{RandBucket}.
-Instead of stipulating that \emph{every} number less than its bound is a possible return value, \textsf{RandBucket} only requires that at least one ``small'' and one ``large'' value within its bound is possible.
-We give \textsf{RandBucket} the following existential specification:

-Taking $S_\exists$ to be an existential context with this specification for \textsf{RandBucket}, the following reductions are in $\Downarrow_\exists$: